ddvk/remarkable-hacks/README.md

 - had to remove the tooltips / tutorial

 # Installation
-on the device (Rm->About->Copyright->General Information) write down, remember the password shown
+on the device (Rm->About->Copyright->General Information) *write down, remember the password shown*

+**It is really important to have the password somewhere, in case something goes wrong**

 ## Linux